 In accordance with Procedural Order No. 1 please find enclosed the comments of VECC on the proposed issues list.
-The Board will note that these submissions are substantively (though not completely) the same as those made in the proceeding for Niagara-on-the-Lake Hydro's EB-2013-0155.
-To be helpful we have separated any new submissions in the latter paragraphs (under the title "Additional Issues").
+The Board will note that these submissions are the same as those made in the proceeding for Orangeville Hydro Limited, EB-2013-0160 and similar to those made in Niagara-on-the-Lake Hydro, EB-2013-0155.
+As such they reference the submission of Schools Energy Coalition and Energy Probe in those proceedings.